zerasul/mdbook_en/9Sprites/sprites.md

 We see that the first one, which we will call _shaSprt_ and we will obtain the file with the bitmap inside the sprt folder (remember that all the resources must go in the _res_ folder), then we see that we define that each Frame has 3 Tiles of width and 4 of height; to be able to make the cut correctly.
 Finally, we will not use compression, and the speed of change of Frame will be 6 times per second.

 For the second Sprite, that we will call _elliSprt_, we will do the same way; but taking into account that each Frame is 4 tiles wide and 4 tiles high.
-Once we have defined both Sprites and also the corresponding backgrounds (that we will reuse those of the previous example), we will be able to compile the project and that rescomp, generates the resources and header files _.h_ if necessary.
+Once we have defined both Sprites and also the corresponding backgrounds (that we will reuse those of the previous example), we will be able to compile the project and that rescomp, generate the resources and header files _.h_ if necessary.

 With these steps we would already have imported the sprites and backgrounds to use in our source code.
 Let's analyze the source code.
 In this example we will use both synchronous and asynchronous controls, as well as backgrounds.